ishansgithub/ishansgithub/README.md

 - 👋 Hi, I’m Ishan
 - 👀 I’m interested in Programming and Building Stuff
-- 🌱 I’m currently learning MERN
+- 🌱 I’m currently learning NextJS
 - 📫 Connect with me on Twitter - @ishanstwt and Discord - @ishantiwari
 - ⚡ Fun fact: Switching to your Pistol is faster than Reloading